-My name is Balazs Moldovan – Welcome to the Hungarian Workshop!
+My name is Balazs Moldovan and welcome to the Hungarian Workshop.

 I was born in Miskolc, Hungary in 1986 and my family and I moved to California in 1996.
 When I was little, I always enjoyed being creative with Legos and building blocks.
 My parents thought I had a real knack for building, so they kept buying me more and more, until I had two huge buckets filled.
 I could play with them for hours, which made them happy since I was quiet for most of the day, ha ha.

 When I was 10 years old, I started taking an interest in my dad’s tools, and since he was a contractor, he had a lot of them.
 Sure enough, when I reached high school and wood shop class became available, I was the first one to sign up.
 That is where the love for woodworking started.
-(I also have a history of riding BMX bikes, so you could imagine how many ramps we have built.)
-Later down the road, when we moved to Las Vegas, I started working with my dad in the summer.
-We remodeled houses, so I basically had to learn it all – from electrical, plumbing, framing, tiling to you name it, but still my favorite was when we had to build and install kitchen cabinets.
+Later down the road in 2001 we moved to Las Vegas where I started working with my dad in the summers.
+We remodeled houses therefore I had to learn it all – from electrical, plumbing, framing, tiling to pretty much everything.
+However, my favorite was when we had to build and install kitchen cabinets.

-After I graduated high school, I joined the carpenters union in Vegas, where I learned most of my skills in the apprenticeship program.
-Unfortunately, the company I worked for only worked with metal, but the money was great and I’m never opposed to learning new things, so I stayed with them for a few years.
-At the end of 2009, I was laid off like a lot of people in construction, and with no new projects starting up it looked kind of hopeless.
-Things were slow, but at least I still had classes at the Apprenticeship hall to keep me busy.
+After I graduated high school, I joined the carpenters union where I learned more woodworking skills.
+Unfortunately the company I started working for only worked with metal, but the money was great and I wasn’t opposed to learning new things, so I stayed with them for a few years.
+At the end of 2009, I was laid off like a lot of people in construction.
+With no new projects starting up things looked kind of hopeless.
+Work was hard to find in the union but at least I still had classes at the apprenticeship hall to keep me busy.
 One of my classes that season was fine woodworking, which was just what I needed at the time.
 It was in that class where I reconnected with woodworking and was able to build some outdoor furniture for the first time.

-Thank you for visiting and I hope you enjoy my site.
+Thank you for visiting and I hope you enjoy my website and creations.